vannes1312/BePretty/README.md

 ## Authors

-- Author 1: Kyriakos Chatzidimitriou
+- Author 1: Tzika Vivian
-- Author 2: Name Surname
+- Author 2: Vamvakas Yiannis

 ## Abstract

-A summary of your project
+Kallos is a booking web application for beauty services, such as hair styling, hair removal, make-up, spa etc. Your beauty appointment is just five clicks away.

 ## Table of Contents